 Heart failure

-Heart failure is an acute or chronic, long-term condition that worsens over time and affects about 64 million people worldwide.1
+Heart failure is a condition that worsens over time and affects about 64 million people worldwide.1

 What is heart failure?